-State Testing: Students will be required to accumulate eighteen (18) total points by taking the American Institutes of Research (AIR) end of course exams in the areas of English (two (2) tests), Algebra I, Geometry, US History, Government, and Biology.
+State Testing (Students Graduating in 2021 and 2022 Only): Students will be required to accumulate eighteen (18) total points by taking the American Institutes of Research (AIR) end of course exams in the areas of English (two (2) tests), Algebra I, Geometry, US History, Government, and Biology.
 Students must receive four (4) points in the areas of both English and Math, a total of six (6) points from Science and Social Studies, and four (4) additional points from any of the tests in order to earn a diploma in the State of Ohio.